-If only the nominated partners in a racing partnership are ROA members, will their protection extend to other (non nominated) members of the racing partnership?
+If only the syndicate managers in a syndicate are ROA members, will their protection extend to their syndicate members?

-No. Individual partnership members must be members of the ROA to enjoy protection.
-(Non nominated partners can join the ROA to receive this third party liability cover and the nominated partners will only have protection if they are ROA members.)
+No. Individual syndicate members must be members of the ROA to enjoy protection.
+(Syndicate members can join the ROA to receive this third party liability cover and the Syndicate manager/s will only have protection if they are ROA members.)

-If I were to lease my racehorse to someone else, who would be considered as the owner?
+If I were to lease my racehorse, broodmare or youngstock to someone else, who would be considered as the owner?

 This may depend on the terms of the lease.
-The Lessee might be regarded as the owner because, on a temporary basis, the Lessee has many of the rights of an owner in relation to that racehorse.
+The Lessee might be regarded as the owner because, on a temporary basis, the Lessee has many of the rights of an owner in relation to that horse.
 The Lessor is still the residual owner and it would therefore be unsafe for a Lessor to assume that, for Animal's Act purposes, he or she had the ability to 'transfer' ownership status to a Lessee.